guptaaastha/journal/README.md

 - Clone the project

-- In the project directory, you can run: `npm start` to start the server on localhost:3000 (The page will reload if you make edits.<br />
+- In the project directory, you can run: `npm start` to start the server on localhost:3000 <br />(The page will reload if you make edits.<br />
   You will also see any lint errors in the console.)